 Your prospect would have met a lot of sales reps, and they would have a pre-formed idea about your tactics.
 They would expect to talk about your product and its features.
 You have to break this notion and focus on the needs of the prospect.

-You may ask how you can make the meeting worthwhile for them or what their expectations are from the meeting.
+You may ask how you can make the sales meeting worthwhile for them or what their expectations are from the meeting.

 These questions will reveal what the prospect wants to hear.
 They may want to know about specific features or when your solution was helpful to other companies in their industry.
 Chances are also that they want to know whether your offering fits into their needs or not.